Naval Support Activity Hampton Roads: Naval Support Activity Hampton Roads - Portsmouth

 In 2011, the Chief of Naval Operations directed the Bureau of Medicine and Surgery (BUMED) to transfer control of the base to CNIC, which subsequently assigned it to Navy Region Mid-Atlantic and to NSA Hampton Roads.
 NSAHR assumed installation control on October 1, 2011 and now provides all base operation support services (such as security/police services, housing, and Morale, Welfare and Recreation to the installation.
 Prior to that, NMCP personnel and contract staff had been performing most of the duties.

+Naval Support Activity Hampton Roads - Lafeyette River Annex

+The Lafeyette River Annex houses Naval Facilities Engineering Systems Command.
+The campus was originally built for the Norfolk U.S. Marine Hospital.